 Enjoy a night at the opera

-When in Rome, well, you know.
-But when in Milan… go to the opera!
-The Teatro alla Scala is the most esteemed opera house in the world and, if you’re not too fussy about where you sit, you can often get tickets at the box office.
-Whether you’re a classical music fan or not, trust me on this one; an evening of opera in this extraordinarily beautiful venue is a game changer – you may even have your very own Julia Roberts Pretty Woman experience…
+When in Rome, well, you know, but when in Milan, go to the opera!
+The Teatro alla Scala is the most esteemed opera house in the world and, if you’re not too fussy about where you sit, you can often get tickets at the box office for that night’s performance.
+Whether you’re a classical music fan or not, trust me on this one: an evening of opera in this extraordinarily beautiful venue is a game changer.
+You may even have your very own Julia Roberts moment from Pretty Woman…

 Shop for style at Vittorio Emanuele ll

 For those hoping that a little bit of Milanese style will rub off on them during their stay, Galleria Vittorio Emanuele ll is the place to get it — for a price.
 Enjoy shopping up a storm in this magnificent 19th century-era mall.
 It brings excess and opulence together under its cast iron-framed domes and vaulted glass ceiling.

 Get some perspective at Santa Maria presso San Satiro

 Just like the TARDIS, this lovely little church appears a whole lot bigger on the inside.
 Constructed on a tiny plot of land (all that was available in 1472) its architect, Donato Bramante, came up with an ingenious optical illusion, using Trompe-l’œil (a realistic 3-D effect) to make the interiors seem larger than reality.
 Beyond its quirkiness Santa Maria presso San Satiro is of great historical and cultural importance — and good fun too!

 Take a stroll in Navigli